 Moreover, until Jahi McMath’s case, never had we seen such a cold-hearted, vicious attack on a helpless person’s life by those whose duty it was to care for the patient.
 Jahi’s case demonstrates the level to which death is accepted as medical treatment.

-How many will see their lives ended because they are incorrectly judged “not to be alive” or “brain dead”?
+How many people’s lives will end because they are incorrectly judged “not to be alive” or “brain dead”?
 How many will have their lives ended because treatments or procedures are denied due to “medical protocol” or “limited efficacy,” or because their wishes are not “documented” or are “inadequately documented” or even ignored?

-As Cyrus points out, “It would seem as though a national ‘Do Not Resuscitate’ order is being placed on all of America.
+As Life Legal affiliate attorney Cyrus Johnson points out, “It would seem as though a national ‘Do Not Resuscitate’ order is being placed on all of America.
 It would seem as though ‘medical disability’ is now acceptable grounds for denial of care, even nutrition and hydration.
 It would seem as though medicine (healing) is becoming in some quarters medicide (anti-healing).”

-LLG is your concept.
-Can you tell us what led to LLG?
+Can you tell us what inspired your concept?

 If one is paying attention he or she can see an ominous strain of thought growing very fast in the culture.
 I say “paying attention” because in many ways it is imperceptible.
 It used to wear the face of “compassion” then “my rights” or “my choice.”
 Today it wears the face of “protocol.”